Geometric Evaporation and Hierarchical Information Reductionin Black Holes

 H

-only via the standard Hawking channel.
+framework, and decay only via the standard Hawking channel.

-Black Hole M R
+Black hole M (g) R

 H